cap-js/docs/java/change-tracking.md

 If you change the values of the `OrderItems` entity directly via an OData request or a CQL statement, the change log contains only one entry for the item and won't be associated with an order.
 :::

+## Things to Consider when Using Change Tracking

+- Consider the storage costs of the change log.
+The change log can grow very fast and can consume a lot of space in case of frequent changes.
+You should consider the retention policy of the change log as it won't be deleted when you delete the entities.
+- Consider the performance impact.
+Change tracking needs to execute additional reads during updates to retrieve and compare updated values.
+  This can slow down the update operations and can be very expensive in the case of updates that affect a lot of entities.
+- Consider the ways your entities are changed.
+You might want to track the changes only on the service projection level that are used for the user interaction and not on the domain level (for instance during data replication).
+- If you want to expose the complete change log to the user, you need to consider the security implications of this.
+If your entities have complex access rules, you need to consider how to extend these rules to the change log.

 ## Diff Processor

 In your business logic you often want to compare two states of the entity, find out if some value in them is changed and react on this change.